-I think that the Eager family and many of the other witnesses provide great testimony to the process of developing a fair system
+I think that the Eager family and many of the other witnesses provide great testimony to the process of developing a fair system of long-term care.

 As a family caregiver and as a person who, today, works in a rehabilitation hospital, I certainly agree with Senator Mitchell and see on a daily basis how much all of these issues cross all ages.